Preview videos, excerpts and more EWB videos, by subscribing to EWB’s YouTube Channel!

 Night on Earth, Episode “Sleepless Cities” filmed 2019, aired January 2020 Netflix, Plimsoll productions.
 When the sun goes down, a new world awakes.
 Across the globe, in six episodes, the series discover a hidden side to the world’s greatest landscapes and animals.
 This nature series’ new technology reveals wonders of the planet and lifts night’s veil to reveal the hidden lives of the world’s creatures.
 By nightfall, when humans are usually sleeping, “Sleepless Cities” episode shows everything from elephants to bears to leopards coming into the cities and towns for food or to access water.

-Elephants, the Gentle Giants, Zorilla films (2018) for Doclights / NDR Naturfilm, Arte, ORF.
-Two years in the making, Elephants- the Gentle Giants is a two-part series that was filmed in Botswana, Namibia, Zambia and Zimbabwe, bringing the viewer up close and personal to elephants and provides a better insight into the sensitivities, intellect and behaviors of elephants.
-The film has breathtaking scenes of large herds in northern Botswana, and aerial footage, from unusual perspectives thanks to remote-controlled cameras and in aesthetic slow-motion studies, providing new perspectives on the gentle giants.
-EWB’s work is featured in part 2 of the series, focusing on the human- elephant interface, our co-existence and conflict studies and demonstrates the challenges of living with large herds of elephants and how we are trying to address them.
+Elephants, the Gentle Giants, Zorilla films, (2018) for Doclights / Naturfilm.
+Two years in the making, this is a two-part series filmed in Botswana, Namibia, Zambia and Zimbabwe, bringing the viewer up close and personal to elephants and provides a better insight into the sensitivities, intellect and behaviors of elephants.
+The film has breathtaking scenes of large herds, aerial footage and gives perspectives thanks to remote-controlled cameras in slow-motion.
+EWB’s work is featured in part 2 of the series, focusing on the human-elephant interface, our coexistence and conflict work and demonstrates the challenges of living with large herds of elephants and how we are trying to address them.

-Nature’s Epic Journeys: Zebra, BBC Productions (2016) Thousands of zebra face lions, hunting dogs, drought and starvation as they undertake the world’s most recently discovered migration.
-Braving one of Botswana’s most brutal wildernesses, they make Africa’s longest land migration to reach the rich grasslands from Chobe National Park to Nxai Pan National Park.
-EWB and Robert Sutcliffe hosts Liz Bonnin as she leads a team of scientists and film-makers using cutting-edge technology to attempt something that has never been done before – following the zebra on the ground, every step of the way, to reveal the secrets behind this brand new discovery. http://www.bbc.co.uk/programmes/b07czmbl
+Nature’s Epic Journeys: Zebra, BBC Productions (2016) Thousands of zebra face lions, hunting dogs, drought and starvation as yearly, they undertake an epic journey.
+Braving Botswana’s brutal wildernesses, zebra make Africa’s longest land migration to reach the rich grasslands from Chobe National Park to Nxai Pan National Park.
+EWB hosts Liz Bonnin as she leads a team of scientists and filmmakers using cutting edge technology to attempt something that has never been done before – following the zebra on the ground, every step of the way, to reveal the secrets behind this recent discovery. http://www.bbc.co.uk/programmes/b07czmbl

 CNN “Inside Africa” (2014) Can be viewed in 3 parts on the CNN website: 1) Mapping the movements of elephants: http://edition.cnn.com/video/data/2.0/video/international/2014/01/13/spc-inside-africa-elephants-botswana-a.cnn.html?iref=allsearch 2) Can elephants and humans co-exist http://edition.cnn.com/video/data/2.0/video/international/2014/01/13/spc-inside-africa-elephants-botswana-b.cnn.html?iref=allsearch 3) Why are artificial water holes controversial?http://edition.cnn.com/video/data/2.0/video/international/2014/01/13/spc-inside-africa-elephants-botswana-c.cnn.html?iref=allsearch